Skip to content

 Step 1: Standardized Collection

-Define a document checklist by entity type (limited company, partnership, association, foreign entity) and risk level.
+Define a document checklist by entity type (corporation, partnership, association, foreign entity) and risk level.
 Deploy a collection portal with format validation and completeness checks at submission.

 Step 2: Automated First-Level Verification